 Who knew that an alleged mistake could become a number one bestseller for a century and the most iconic perfume of all time?
 This is the reason I tell my students to embrace fear and make mistakes, as you never know what they'll lead to.

 Did you know that unlike most other industries, the perfume industry did not take a huge hit during the Great Depression in the 1930s?
 Everyone needs a moment to feel important and decadent, even during the most difficult moments life throws at you, and therefore fragrance sales did not decrease dramatically.

 The 1970s used the women’s liberation movement in their ad campaigns for perfumes such as Charlie by Revlon.
 Perfumes became bolder, empowering women to be equal to men.

 The 1980s was the era of the Room Rocker perfumes such as Opium and Poison, these scents made a statement - I AM HERE AND I MATTER

 Remember the movie Working Girl with Melanie Griffith?
 What about Dallas or Dynasty?
-Big Hair and shoulder pads and strong perfume that made an entrance before the woman
+Big Hair and shoulder pads and strong perfume that made an entrance before the woman herself.

 Another milestone in the perfume industry was when Frederic Malle helped to lift the veil of secrecy that shrouded the creators of perfumes.
 Much like drawing back the curtain on The Wizard of Oz